naveedali8086/send-bulk-emails-laravel/README.md

 ### Points to be noted before running this sample
-1. "composer install" need to be run to
+1. "composer install" need to be run

 2. .evn file needs to be added and updated with DB and MAIL related environment variables